Did you know the average cost of replacing a roof is over $7,000? Practice active roof maintenance!

 Something you will want to take a look at when prepping for winter is to check your current flashing.
 Over time any type of flashing can become loose or warped.

 If the flashing needs some repair don’t wait until a storm comes through.
-If the flashing isn’t working properly, snow and ice can enter the roof.
-If there is too much moisture buildup, this will cause an interior leak.
+When flashing isn’t working properly, snow and ice can enter the roof.
+Too much moisture buildup will cause an interior leak.

 While checking your flashing, you will also want to make sure you don’t see any shingles peeling up or chipped.
 If you do replace them immediately.
 If they are left either peeling or chipped, they will allow moisture to build up and create an indoor leak too.